v13b9/streeteasy-monitor/README.md

 >    'no_fee': True,
 >}
 >```
->In this example, the script will check for rentals priced between $1,000 and $4,500, with 1-2 bedrooms, in the neighborhoods of Bedford-Stuyvesant, Carroll Gardens, and the Upper East Side that allow pets and have no fee.
+>In this example, the script will check for rentals priced between $1,000 and $4,500, with 1-2 bedrooms and at least 1 bathroom, in the neighborhoods of Bedford-Stuyvesant, Carroll Gardens, and the Upper East Side, that allow pets and have no fee.

 There is also a `filters` dictionary, which defines substrings for filtering results not otherwise captured by StreetEasy (e.g. addresses on specific streets, URLs for "featured" listings which include the substring `'?featured=1'`).